mesonbuild/meson/docs/markdown/snippets/introspect_multiple.md

 A complete introspection dump is also stored in the `meson-info` directory.
 This dump will be (re)generated each time meson updates the configuration of the build directory.

-Additionlly the format of target was changed:
+Additionlly the format of `meson introspect target` was changed:
   - `filename` is now a list of output filenames
   - `install_filename` is now also a list of installed files
   - New: the `sources` key.
 It stores the source files of a target and there compiler parameters